Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 Keep it light.
 One outing per day is enough.
 The cleanest event windows are before Nap 2, with bedtime protected.

-Glen Park Library PlaytimeIf everyone needs the day to stay small, stroller to the library instead of loading the car.
+Glen Park Library PlaytimeIf the day needs to stay small, walk to the library.
+This is the cleanest nap-safe fallback.

 Weather Window